spikyatlinux/pwrfzf/README.md

 - Open issues for bugs and feature requests

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+## 🙏 Acknowledgments

+- Gentoo Linux for the amazing package management system
+- FZF for the incredible fuzzy finder
+- Eix for fast package searching
+- The Gentoo community for continuous inspiration and support

 ---